joshperry/couchauthnode/README.md

 dovecot understands.

-The `sieve` property is a hash with the each sieve script name as the keys, with the value being the ID--a random UUID--of a document holding the scripts contents.
+The `sieve` property is a hash with the each sieve script name as the keys, with the value being the ID--a random UUID--of a document holding the script's contents.
 The content document holds the script in its `script` property.

 When we return the ID of the script content document, we include its `_rev` appended as Dovecot caches any particular sieve script until its ID changes.
-This lets us use simple static references between documents in our data model, while automatically invalidating Dovecot's cache anytime a scripts content document is changed.
+This lets us use simple static references between documents in our data model, while automatically invalidating Dovecot's cache anytime a script's content document is changed.

 This also accepts writes of sieve scripts for clients that support dovecot's